mohammedzamakhan/toddmotto.github.io/_posts/2016-11-17-dynamic-page-titles-angular-2-router-events.md

 ### Routing events

 The Angular router is great for setting up basics, but it's also extremely powerful in supporting routing events, through Observables.

+> Note: we're using the `AppComponent` because it's the root component, therefore will always be subscribing to all route changes.

 To subscribe to the router's events, we can do this:

 {% highlight javascript %}
 ngOnInit() {